sando38/helm-ejabberd/charts/ejabberd/README.md

 For example to create `.pem` certificates with [cert-manager](https://cert-manager.io/docs/usage/certificate/#additional-certificate-output-formats) you need to enable `featureGates: 'AdditionalCertificateOutputFormats=true'`.

+### SideCar (recommended)

+Enable the sidecar in `.Values.certFiles.sideCar.enabled` to use it for watching TLS certificate k8s secrets and helm-ejabberd related configmaps.

-To use a sidecar for watching TLS certificate secrets, enable the sidecar in `.Values.certFiles.sideCar.enabled`.
-This will make sure, that cert renewals are automatically injected into ejabberd's runtime process.
+This will make sure, that all changes done in `values.yaml`, which become part of the `ejabberd.yml` file, as well as cert renewals are automatically injected into ejabberd's runtime process w/o pod restarts.
+To provide new configurations into the running helm release, use the `helm upgrade` command.

-**Important**: If you use the sidecar, the kubernetes TLS certificate secrets are expected to have an annotation and label:
+**Important**: If you use the sidecar, the kubernetes TLS certificate secrets are expected to contain this annotation and label:

 ```yaml
 apiVersion: v1